About Don Orkoskey

 What really drives me is getting to know and understand our world and the people and other creatures that inhabit it.
 I love learning about people's lives and how they see and interact with the world, about plants and animals, and about the intersections where we all meet.
 There is something really special about those meeting points and that is a big part of what motivates me.

-As a nature photographer I explore the edges where people, animals, and plants meet and interact.
-Our natural world fascinates me as does our role in it.
-From man-made systems such as cultivated urban parks to wild untamed places and creatures I love exploring and documenting our world.
-I'm passionate about protecting nature and natural systems.
-I love doing conservation photography and am always looking for new projects to document and help publicize.
+Too, I'm passionate about protecting nature and natural systems.
+Doing conservation photography gives me purpose.
+In fact, I'm always looking for new projects to document and help publicize.
 If you're working in conservation and have a project that would benefit from reaching a wider audience please contact me.

 Much of modern life is systematized.
 These systems are often created by and maintained for those with enormous wealth and power.
-However systems can emerge organically or out of a need within ourselves to bring order to parts of our lives.
+However systems can emerge organically or out of a need to bring order to parts of our own lives.
+Too, dedicated people can build systems that support their community.

-People sometimes create very rigid systems unknowingly.
-At times these systems can become familially or even culturally entrenched.
-Rigid structures can help us save energy and effort but the lack of adaptability often means they will exceed their usefulness.
-When that happens and we refuse to let them go or to change them these systems become very problematic.
+However, people are also prone to create very rigid systems.
+Typically this is done without reflection.
+At times these systems can become familially or culturally entrenched.
+Rigid structures do help save energy and effort.
+However the lack of adaptability often means they soon exceed their usefulness.
+When that happens if we refuse to change them these systems become problematic.
+One solution is self-reflection.
+In fact it's possible even on systemic scales.

 I come from a working class family.
 I've traced my lineage back on both sides and found laborers, merchants, and eventually serfs - people who were owned by someone else.
 My own family's history and the stories of the people I care deeply for primarily include those who've always lacked access to the reins of power.